 - Make sure any complications are reported.
 In the event you end up with antibiotic resistance, make sure to have the doctor report it.
 The CDC is gathering data to record information about antibiotic-resistant infections, causes of those infections, and risk factors, in an effort to help prevent or lower the number of incidents.

 Development of new antibiotics and diagnostic tests is a continuing process in order to stay ahead of resistant bacteria.
 Dr. Michael Bell, deputy director for the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can all do our part to help slow this harmful trend!
-Email or call Morning Glory Home Care, the dementia care Greenville experts, for additional information on how we can help, such as through accompanying your senior loved one to healthcare appointments and to receive vaccinations, by ensuring the household environment is clean and sanitary, by providing nutritious meals to increase health and wellness, and more.
+Email or call Morning Glory Home Care, the top-rate providers of home care in Godfrey and the surrounding communities, for additional information on how we can help, such as through accompanying your senior loved one to healthcare appointments and to receive vaccinations, by ensuring the household environment is clean and sanitary, by providing nutritious meals to increase health and wellness, and more.
 Call us at 618-667-8400 to learn more about our home care services in your area and how to keep the seniors you love healthy and thriving!